stigwue/ng-skeleton/README.md

 Source code can be found here: [stigwue/ng-skeleton](https://github.com/stigwue/ng-skeleton).

+## Features

+* Views and routing using the bootstrap jumbotron narrow theme.
+Theme is also at [stigwue/bootstrap-jumbotron-narrow](https://github.com/stigwue/bootstrap-jumbotron-narrow).

+* Factory for making HTTP requests.

+* Cookie IO for saving session variables.

 ## Setup

 After pulling the code, one would need npm, gulp and bower tools installed.